mshagirov/pythonlab/_01-introduction/04_variables_types.md

 print(f"General {name}!")
 </script></pre></div>

+Here, the variable `name` refers to a string `Kenobi`.

 You can also define multiple variables on a single line.
-But don't overuse it.
-It might be hard to read code with `>2-3` variables defined on a single line, especially when you have long variable names.

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>